 From Lamastre to Le Cheylard

-According to the train schedule (cf services and options) :
+According to the train schedule (please contact us) :

 ride to station at Saint-Jean-de-Muzols (6km).